 Are Your Products Organic?

-All our products come from suppliers who are certified organic processors (certified by the organic producers of Manitoba, OPAM).
-However, we can proudly claim that our products are herbicide and pesticide free, not all of them are certified organic.
+All of our organic products come from suppliers who are certified organic processors.
+However, though we can proudly claim that our products are herbicide and pesticide free, not all of them are certified organic.
 This is because the certification process is expensive and adds extra cost to the product, and we wanted to be able to offer a lower-cost version as well.
 This way we can offer all our customers, high-quality, chemical-free products while providing a certified option for customers who prefer and will pay extra for the organic label.

 How long is the shelf life of the products?

 Hemp seed hearts have a 10-month shelf life.
 Once the package is opened, we recommend you eat the product within eight weeks.
 You can store the products in the freezer to extend the shelf life.

 Do the products need to be kept refrigerated?

 Yes.
 For optimum freshness, once the product seal has been broken the product should be refrigerated.

 Yes, hemp seed hearts from Canada Hemp Foods can be frozen.
 Freezing the products will extend the shelf life as long as they are in an airtight container.